Best Family Nurse Practitioner Programs In Colorado

 Online Learning - Visit Website

-Regis University offers a Post-Graduate Certificate in Family Nurse Practitioner designed for nurses with an M.S. in Nursing.
-This online program focuses on advanced clinical assessment, diagnosis, and treatment planning for family care across the lifespan.
-The curriculum includes 36 credit hours with clinical experiences in various healthcare settings.
-Applicants need a nursing master's degree from an accredited program, at least two years of nursing experience, and must complete the NursingCAS application.
-The program prepares graduates for certification exams from AANP and ANCC.
-Tuition information is available on the university's website.
+Designed for nurses with an existing M.S. in Nursing, Regis University's online Post-Graduate Certificate in Family Nurse Practitioner focuses on advanced clinical assessment, diagnosis, and treatment planning for family care.
+The 36-credit curriculum includes clinical experiences in diverse healthcare settings and prepares graduates for AANP and ANCC certification exams.
+Applicants need a nursing master's from an accredited program, at least two years of nursing experience, and must complete the NursingCAS application with transcripts, resume, personal statement, and recommendations.
+No entrance exam is required for this post-graduate certificate program.

 - Post-Graduate Certificate program.